See Practice Instructions Review I

 The Son of God must be forever free.
 (2:6)

 I see the world as a prison for God’s Son.
-It must be, then, that the world is really a place where he can be set free.
+It must be, then, that the world is really a place where he is set free.
 I would look upon the world as it is, and see it as a place where the Son of God finds his freedom.
 (3:4-6)

 The beauty of acknowledging that I have invented the world I see is that it affirms my freedom to see it differently.
 Recognize that I have made up my prison, and I am free.
 And I am already free; all of us are free, now, in our own minds.
 The prison is an illusion.
 I can choose my thoughts, and that is the ultimate freedom.
 I can choose to look upon the world as a place where I can be set free, and where you can be set free.
 I can choose to see the world as a prison, or as a classroom.
 How I see it is my choice—my choice!
 I am free to make that choice.